LDRs aren't fun, but with tips like these, they're doable.

 Of course, those weekends where it’s only the two of you are necessary, too.

-4. Plan a good surprise.
+4. Plan a good surprise

-“Unexpected gestures like sending flowers and gifts or making surprise visits go a long way towards assuring one’s partner of the love and commitment necessary to maintain any relationship, but particularly an LDR,” Franklin Porter, Ph.D, a therapist in New York City, tells SELF.
+“Unexpected gestures like sending flowers and gifts or making surprise visits go a long way towards assuring one’s partner of the love and commitment necessary to maintain any relationship, but particularly an LDR,” Franklin Porter, Ph.D., a therapist in New York City, tells SELF

-5. Text with care.
+5. Text with care

-The ability to text at any time of day is clearly huge for couples tackling distance.
+The ability to text at any time of day is huge for couples tackling distance.
 But choose your text conversations carefully.

-“Text communication, especially in the prolonged absence of a partner, can be fraught with misunderstandings,” says Porter.
+Text communication, especially in the prolonged absence of a partner, can be fraught with misunderstandings,” says Porter.
 “It should be avoided when discussing any issues that may arise.”
 If you have something serious to talk about, pick up the phone.

-6. Offer them your undivided attention when you interact.
+6. Offer them your undivided attention when you interact

 When you’re missing your partner, a lackluster phone call can feel worse than no call at all.

-7. Create a shared routine.
+7. Create a shared routine

 “These shared experiences can provide topics to talk about other than just daily recaps of each other’s days,” says Merolla.

-8. Jump on the phone sex bandwagon.
+8. Be intimate on the phone

-9. Set clear expectations and boundaries.
+9. Set clear expectations and boundaries

 This is important in any relationship, but it becomes especially crucial when you throw distance into the equation.
 There’s a fine line between wanting to be looped in on your lover’s life and being controlling.

 “If a partner is setting rules that inhibit your social life, then that is an unreasonable and troubling request,” says Weiser.
-Make sure you’re both on the same page about what’s OK and what isn’t, and if anything makes you uncomfortable, speak up.
+Make sure you’re both on the same page about what’s okay and what isn’t, and if anything makes you uncomfortable, speak up.

-10. Appreciate the little things.
+10. Appreciate the little things

 One way to ensure you don’t forget small moments of sweetness is by writing them down after a visit ends.
 Until you two move to the same city, you’ll have a physical list of why the relationship is so worth it.